tlb-lab/credoscript/docs/introduction.rst

 Documentation
 -------------
-This documentation is available from http://credoscript.readthedocs.org.
+This documentation is available from the source repository and also from http://credoscript.readthedocs.org.

 Software used in CREDO
 ----------------------